pecknigel/calculator-practice-project/TASKS.md

 Make sure that the calculator responds appropriately if used incorrectly and doesn’t break.
 Such as pressing equals too early, pressing an operator without entering a number, or pressing two operators in a row.

+Think through the different ways that the interface could be used incorrectly.
+Wrote them out and spend time considering them.
+Try out other calculators and see how they handle invalid input.

 *Implementation Considerations*

 Make sure that the click is ignored and indicate to the user that something went wrong - such as by making the button red for a short time, or showing an alert to say that the input was invalid (easier, but not as intuitive and fun to use).